SteadyCadence/api-docs/content/01-introduction.md

 Welcome to the Cadasta Platform API documentation!
 We're glad you found it.

-This documentation is intended for use alongside the Cadasta Platform API, which is a RESTful API using common HTTP methods.
+This documentation is intended for use alongside the Cadasta Platform API, a RESTful API using common HTTP methods.
 To access the API, visit:

 https://platform-staging-api.cadasta.org/api/v1/docs/